mehdi-elion/DS_cookiecutter/README.md

 A cookiecutter template for Data Science Projects

 ## Introduction
 This is a data science cookiecutter template.
-This page wiserves as a guide through the whys and wherefores of this template, as well as the different steps to execute in order to use it.
+This page serves as a guide through the whys and wherefores of this template, as well as the different steps to execute in order to use it.

 <!-- <p align=center>
     <img src="/images/data_logo_full_black.png"  height="100">